Gustavo-Villar/TideTracker/README.md

 ### Prerequisites

 - Go (version 1.21 or later)
+- Goose (To run the migrations)
 - PostgreSQL
-- Docker (optional, for running PostgreSQL in a container)
+- Docker (optional, for running the database and/or the app on a container)

 ### Setting Up the Project